 Downtown Chapel Hill is everything good you might expect in a southern college town from bars where students can watch away games to homegrown fine dining.
 You might also want to catch the comedy club or one of the music venues.

 From Hickory Pond going south on 15-501 you are two miles from Fearrington Village with it’s 5 star restaurant and inn as well as a wonderful bookstore and other shopping and dining opportunities.
-A little further down the highway is Chatham’s county seat, Pittsboro, with a variety of dining and entertainment options.
+A little further down the highway is Chatham’s county seat, Pittsboro, or travel Highway 64 for a quick trip to Apex, Cary and Raleigh.

 Drive 15 minutes from Hickory Pond to southern Durham and one of North Carolina’s finest shopping malls.
 SouthPoint hosts Penneys, Belk, Macys and the state’s first Nordstrom.
 Dining options range from the food court to a Ruth Chris Steak House for special occasions.
 Other names you will recognize include Bonefish Grill, Cheesecake Factory, Firebirds, Ted’s Montana Grill and PF Chang.